FOXO6

 Forkhead box O6 is a protein that in humans is encoded by the FOXO6 gene.

 FoxO6 is expressed in the liver, skeletal muscle, and the hippocampus of the brain.
-In the liver, FoxO6 normally promotes gluconeogenesis in the fasted state, but insulin blocks Fox06 upon feeding.
-In a condition of insulin resistance insulin fails to block FoxO6 resulting in continued gluconeogenesis even upon feeding.
+In the liver, FoxO6 normally promotes gluconeogenesis in the fasted state, but insulin blocks Fox06 after feeding.
+In a condition of insulin resistance, insulin fails to block FoxO6, resulting in continued gluconeogenesis even after feeding.